Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-layout.md

 1. [Activate](../virtual-players/virtual-players-enable) a Virtual Player.
 2. Select the **Layout** dropdown.
-3. Check the box next to the window(s) you want to appear in this Virtual Player.
+3. Select the box next to the window(s) you want to add to this Virtual Player.
 4. Select **Apply**.

 ## Hide a window in a virtual player